Dragon Anatomy and Physiology

 Palate

-Roof of the mouth in most vertebrates, excepting mammals and
+The roof of the mouth in most vertebrates; the exceptions being mammals and crocodiles.
+[20]

 Palatine